 How To Check Your Vehicle's Coolant System In Santa Monica, CA

 Nobody likes an overheated engine.
 A few of us have been anxiously pouring coolant into the car and hoping it works so that the strangers behind you can stop honking, and it's never fun!
-However, the experts at 26th Street Auto Center are here to let Los Angeles drivers know that they don't ever have to be that guy.
+However, the experts at 26th Street Auto Center are here to let Santa Monica and Pacific Palisades drivers know that they don't ever have to be that guy.
 Your days of being stuck on the side of the 405 with an overheated engine are numbered.
 Just follow our tips!
 It starts when you check your coolant level and keep up with your routine maintenance requests, especially during the steamy summer months.

 It's always smart to check your motor's coolant - which is a blend of liquid reactant and water -at least once per month.
 Make sure that your maintenance incorporates intermittent coolant flushes.